 Where to get help

-Australia does not have an Embassy in the Dominican Republic.
-Australians may obtain consular assistance from the Australian Embassy in Mexico City.
+You can obtain full consular assistance from the Australian Embassy in Mexico.
 Contact details are:

 Ruben Dario #55